Implementation of Queue Using Array in C, C++, and Java

 A queue is a linear data structure that operates on the principle of First In, First Out (FIFO).
 It is widely used in various computing problems where tasks or resources are processed in the same order they are added.
 The queue can be implemented in different ways, and one of the most efficient ways is through an array.

-In this article, we will explore the concept of a queue using an array, its implementation in multiple programming languages such as C, C++, and Java, and its advantages, disadvantages, and common applications.
+This article explores the concept of a queue using an array, its implementation in multiple programming languages such as C, C++, and Java, and its advantages, disadvantages, and common applications.

-What is Queue using Array?
+What is Queue Using Array?

 Queues are linear data structures that follow the First In First Out (FIFO) principle.
 As a result, the element that is inserted first will be removed first.
 A queue has two primary operations: